 The standard also describes the necessary actions required for controlling hazardous energies.

 It discusses the requirements to protect employees working on electric circuits and equipment.
-It also stresses the need for safe work practices including lockout/tagout procedure.
+It stresses the need for safe work practices including lockout/tagout procedure.

 This standard applies to employees who are at risk of direct or indirect electric shocks such as working on or near electric conductors.